The Great Upheaval

 Description

-Arthur Levine is president emeritus of Columbia University's Teachers College and the Woodrow Wilson National Fellowship Foundation.
-He is the author or coauthor of many books, including Generation on a Tightrope: A Portrait of Today's College Students.
-Scott Van Pelt is the Director of Research and Faculty Affairs at the University of Pennsylvania Graduate School of Education.
+Arthur Levine is the interim president of Brandeis University and president emeritus of Columbia Universitys Teachers College and the Woodrow Wilson National Fellowship Foundation.
+He is the author and coauthor of many books, including Generation on a Tightrope: A Portrait of Todays College Students and The Great Upheaval: Higher Educations Past, Present, and Uncertain Future.

 Preface Acknowledgments Introduction.
 Where You Look Determines What You See Part One.
 Looking Backward Chapter One.
 The Industrial Revolution and the Transformation of America Chapter Two.
 Criticism, Denial, and Innovation Chapter Three.
 New Models and Diffusion Chapter Four.
 Standardization, Consolidation, and Scaling Chapter Five.
 Transformation Part Two.
 Looking Forward Chapter Six.
 A Demographic Sea Change Chapter Seven.
 An Emerging Knowledge Economy Chapter Eight.
 A Technological Revolution Chapter Nine.
 Adaptation Part Three.
 Looking Sideways Chapter Ten.
 The Music Industry Chapter Eleven.
 The Film Industry Chapter Twelve.
 The Newspaper Industry Chapter Thirteen.
 Disruption Part Four.
 Looking at the Panorama Chapter Fourteen.
 What Will Change?
 Chapter Fifteen.
 How and When Will Change Occur?
 Chapter Sixteen.
 What Should Higher Education and Policy Makers Do?
 Bibliography Index